Mikestriken/GitCAD/README.md

 8. Modify the default config file in the `Create Config File` section of the `init-repo.sh` script to match your changes to `FreeCAD_Automation/config.json`.
    *Note: This is for future users and you if you clone the repository elsewhere.*
+   - Assuming everyone has a different install directory for FreeCAD, you can leave `freecad-python-instance-path` empty as is.

 9. Update your `.gitattributes` with LFS files you want to track.
-   - `git lfs track "*.zip"` -- This is done automatically be the `init-repo.sh` script.
+   - `git lfs track "*.zip"` -- This is done automatically by the `init-repo.sh` script.
    __The following is recommended if `compress-non-human-readable-FreeCAD-files` is disabled in config:__
      - `git lfs track "**/no_extension/*"` -- folder created by this script to track files without extension
      - `git lfs track "*.brp"` -- FreeCAD binary file, stores the 3D shape data of an object